hbctraining/scRNA-seq/lessons/SC_clustering_analysis_integration.md

 <img src="../img/integ_markers_NKcells.png" width="800">
 </p>

 The NK cell markers correspond to clusters 5 and 6.
 However, we know that cluster 6 has T cell markers, therefore, this cluster is not representing NK cells.
+Likely cluster 6 represents activated CD8+ T cells.

 **Megakaryocyte markers**